Should You Wash Your Hair Before Going To The Salon? Things To Know

 Washing the hair at least a few hours before the appointment will put it in the perfect state.
-This is because the stylist will need to see what your hair looks like naturally and dry.
+This is because the stylist will need to see what your hair looks like natural and dry.

 Along with this, the stylist will need to feel the hair to see what it is capable of.
 Make sure that you show up for your appointment with clean and tangle-free hair.